Pylons/akhet/docs/architecture.rst

 Static files
 ============

 Pyramid has five ways to serve static files.
-Each algorithm has different advantages and limitations, and requires a different way to generate static URLs.
+Each way has different advantages and limitations, and requires a different way to generate static URLs.

 ``config.add_static_route``

-    This is the default algorithm in the ``pyramid_sqla`` application template, and is closest to Pylons.
+    This is the Akhet default,
+    and is closest to Pylons.
 It serves the static directory as an overlay on "/", so that URL "/robots.txt" serves "zzz/static/robots.txt", and URL "/images/logo.png" serves "zzz/static/images/logo.png".
 If the file does